Smolny Institute of Noble Maidens: Study at the institute

 Initially, the pupils were divided into four ages: from 6 to 9 years, from 9 to 12 years, from 12 to 15 years, from 15 to 18 years.
 The institution sewed special uniform dresses of a certain color for all the pupils of the institute: at a young age – coffee, in the second – dark blue, in the third – blue and at an older age – white.
 Brown color symbolized proximity to the earth and was practical, especially for younger children.
 Lighter colors symbolized increasing education and accuracy.
 Parents or relatives who assigned the girl to the institute should have given "a written commitment that they, prior to the expiration of the period set for education, will not demand her back under any circumstances".

 During the training, special attention was paid to the Law of God and languages (domestic and foreign).
 The program also included teaching Russian literature, geography, arithmetic, history, music, dancing, drawing, secular manners, various types of economics.
 The main attention was paid to moral education.

 Later, the training period was reduced to 9 years; Empress Maria Fyodorovna believed that "children, for such a long time, are weaned from their parents so that, at the end of the course, they return home with disgust" and in 1797 the youngest age was eliminated; now the pupils were divided into three ages: "blue", "gray" and "white" (senior); in the "philistine branch" began to accept from 10 years.

 At the final public exam of students of Smolny, the emperor and his family were usually present.
 The first graduation from the Institute of Noble Maidens, as well as the philistine school, took place on May 11, 1776.
-At the end of the institute, the best graduates received a "code" – a gold monogram in the form of the initial of Empress Catherine II, worn on a white bow with gold stripes; in the first issue, the "cipher" received the eight best pupils: Alymova, Molchanova, Rubanovskaya, Levshina, Borshchova, Eropkina, von Valshtein and Nelidova.
-Subsequently, the cipher received from 6 to 10 of the best pupils.
+At the end of the institute, the best graduates received a "code" – a gold monogram in the form of the initial of Empress Catherine II, worn on a white bow with gold stripes; in the first issue, the "cipher" was received by the eight best pupils: Alymova, Molchanova (pictured), Rubanovskaya, Levshina, Borshchova, Eropkina, von Valshtein and Nelidova.
+Subsequently, the cipher was received by 6 to 10 of the best pupils.

 According to the head of the scientific and exposition department of the Smolny State Museum, Olga Fedorova, the institutes were happy to break free, of which they had long dreamed; one of the institutes in her recordings on the album recalled, "how they and Zina "fried" on the piano four hands".

 Some students of the institute became maids of honor of the court.

 The training course of the institute was equated to the course of girls' high schools.